Science Consultancy Project

 - I recently completed the Science Work Placement unit.
 Can I still apply to participate in the Science Consultancy Project or is not possible to do both?

 - Yes, you can still apply to participate in the Science Consultancy Project.
-However, you will need to check with your Student Office if you have space in your study plan for another Level 2 elective unit, and they will need to sign off on your Faculty Approval Form.
+However, you will need to check with your Student Office if you have space in your study plan for another Level 2 elective unit via AskUWA.